-She finally decided to study Anthropology at the only academic institute in Hong Kong which offers an undergraduate programme in this subject—CUHK.
+She finally decided to study Anthropology in the only academic department in Hong Kong which offers an undergraduate programme in this subject—CUHK.

-Now a third year student, Annabelle is convinced that she has made the right choice.
+Now a final year student, Annabelle is convinced that she has made the right choice.
 ‘The programme has transformed my understanding of the world.
-Before studying Anthropology, I used to think that culture is a rather independent topic, but now I have become more aware of the connection between culture and many of the major contemporary issues, such as globalization, healthcare and even food safety.’
+Before studying Anthropology, I used to think that culture is a rather independent topic, but now I have become more aware of the connection between culture and many major contemporary issues, such as globalization, healthcare and even food safety.’

 Anthropology is a broad discipline which covers a great span of time—from the pre-historic to the contemporary era.
-Apart from the classic image that anthropologists only travel to some far away exotic places to study the culture of indigenous peoples or to unearth some artifacts from ancient historical sites, anthropologists nowadays are investigating a wide variety of contemporary cultural phenomena such as consumer behaviours and human activities in the cyber world.
-It is not uncommon to find topics in daily lives that will be of interest to an anthropologist.
+Apart from the classic image that anthropologists only travel to some far away exotic places to study the culture of indigenous peoples or to unearth some artifacts from ancient historical sites, anthropologists nowadays are investigating a wide variety of contemporary cultural phenomena such as consumer behaviour and social activities in the on-line world.
+Anthropologists take interest in any topic that relates to peoples’ daily lives.

 ‘Anthropologists study the similarity and diversity of different cultural systems and attempt to investigate the nature of human existence by living and working with people in a wide variety of social environments—from aboriginal villages, religious temples, homeless encampments, to 7-Eleven or even Chungking Mansions,’ explained Prof. Gordon Mathews, Head of the Department of Anthropology.